channingwalton/channingwalton.github.io/_posts/2014-07-27-reader-writer-monad.markdown

   - writer
 ---

-# A Small (Real) Example of the Reader and Writer Monads

 This is an example of using the Reader and Writer monads to solve a problem which cropped up on a project I am working on.

 Before getting to the problem, what are the Reader and Writer monads?